-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Extended State Plan Service Service Name: Occupational Therapy

-Provider Category:

-Agency

-Provider Type:

 Occupational Therapy Assistant

-Provider Qualifications

-License (specify):

-Certificate (specify):

-In accordance with Chapter 468, F.S.

-Other Standard (specify):

 Verification of Provider Qualifications Entity Responsible for Verification:

-Operating Agency and Medicaid Agency.

-Frequency of Verification:

 Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Extended State Plan Service Service Name: Occupational Therapy

-Provider Category:

-Agency

-Provider Type:

 Occupational Therapist

-Provider Qualifications

-License (specify):

-In accordance with Chapter 468, F.S.

-Certificate (specify):

-Other Standard (specify):

 Verification of Provider Qualifications Entity Responsible for Verification:

-Operating Agency and Medicaid Agency.

-Frequency of Verification:

 Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Extended State Plan Service Service Name: Occupational Therapy

-Provider Category:

-Individual Provider Type:

 Occupational Therapy Assistant

-Provider Qualifications

-License (specify):

-Certificate (specify):

-In accordance with Chapter 468, F.S.

-Other Standard (specify):

 Verification of Provider Qualifications Entity Responsible for Verification:

-Operating Agency and Medicaid Agency.

-Frequency of Verification:

 Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Annandiy C. Participant Sarvices

-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

-C-1/C-3.
-I Tovider Specifications for Service

-Service Type: Extended State Plan Service

-Service Name: Occupational Therapy
+Service Type: Extended State Plan Service Service Name: Occupational Therapy

-Individual

-Provider Type:

-Occupational Therapist

-Provider Qualifications License (specify):

-In accordance with Chapter 468, F.S.

-Certificate (specify):

-Other Standard (specify):

-Varification of Provider Qualifications
+Occupational Therapist Provider Qualifications

 Verification of Provider Qualifications Entity Responsible for Verification:

-Operating Agency and Medicaid Agency.

-Frequency of Verification:

-Upon initial enrollment and upon reenrollment requires nents of the Medicaid Agency.
+Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Appendix C: Participant Services C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
-Service Type:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Extended State Plan Service

-Service Title:

 Physical Therapy

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11090 physical therapy

 Category 2: Sub-Category 2:

-П

-Ц

 Category 3: Sub-Category 3:

-lication for 1915(c) HCBS Waiver: Draft FL.027.02.04 1 - Oct 01, 2022 Page 77 Service Definition (Scope): Category 4: Sub-Category 4: Physical therapy is a service prescribed by a physician, ARI functional outcomes in ambulation, muscle control, and posphysical disability.
-The service may also include a physical prescription.
-In addition, this service may include training a they are carrying out therapy goals correctly. stural development, and to prevent or re therapy assessment, which does not re educe further equire a physician's Specify applicable (if any) limits on the amount, frequence cy, or duration of this service: Physical therapy services are limited to the amount, duration support plan and current approved cost plan to foster health - n the recipient's This waiver service is limited to individuals over age 21.
-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check ed ach that applies):
+Application for 1915(c) HCBS Waiver: FL.0867.R02.04 - Jul 01, 2021 (as of Jul 01, 2021)

+Service Definition (Scope):

+Physical therapy is a service prescribed by a physician, ARNP, or physician assistant that produces specific functional outcomes in ambulation, muscle control, and postural development, and to prevent or reduce further physical disability.
+The service may also include a physical therapy assessment, which does not require a physician's prescription.
+In addition, this service may include training and monitoring direct care staff and caregivers to ensure they are carrying out therapy goals correctly.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Physical therapy services are limited to the amount, duration, and scope of the service described on the recipient's support plan and current approved cost plan to foster health, safety, and welfare of the recipient.

+Specify whether the service may be provided by (check each that applies):